Game Management Unit 20C

 Areas: See mule deer areas.

 Areas: Eastern Weaver Mountains (those areas east of HW 89) are accessed via the Wagoner/Crown King Road (HW 89 MP 289) then by taking the Zonia Mine Rd at the intersection where the pavement begins.
 Unless hunters have secured permission from private landowners there is no more access to 20C off the Wagoner/Crown King Road (paved road).
-Hunter using the Zonia Mine Rd need to turn right on the Whitehead Ranch Rd (unmarked) approximately ½ mile before reaching a locked gate accessing the mine.
+Hunters using the Zonia Mine Rd need to turn right on the Whitehead Ranch Rd (unmarked) approximately ½ mile before reaching a locked gate accessing the mine.
 The Whitehead Ranch Rd twists its way to Sourgrass Flats where the thick chaparral vegetation opens up to grassland.
-Further past Sourgrass Flat, the terrain become steeper and the vegetation become thick again.
+Further past Sourgrass Flat, the terrain becomes steeper and the vegetation becomes thick again.
+Dispersed/dry camping spots in this area can be limited.
+Hunters are encouraged to camp within public land areas and not create new camp spots on private ranch land.
 The road continues for several miles before ending at another locked gate at private property.
 The Whitehead Ranch Road has few side roads and hunters will have to walk and glass from hilltops to locate wildlife.
 Hunters may also access the Weaver Mountain via the Stanton-Octave Road (HW 89 MP 269).
 This road runs along the base of the mountain and accesses BLM and State Trust Land.
 Hunters can take the Mina Rd north from Stanton and loop back to Yarnell and HW 89.
-Hunters will want to keep an eye out for a few illusive whitetail deer reported to inhabit the area.
+Hunters will want to keep an eye out for a few elusive whitetail deer reported to inhabit the area.
 Past Stanton, there are numerous roads that allow access to most of the desert flats and ridges all the way to Wickenburg to the south and the Hassayampa River to the east.
 Hunters are reminded the Hassayampa River Wilderness Area is closed to motor vehicles and to respect private property restrictions.

-The Western Weaver Mountains (those areas west of HW 89) are accessed via the Sorrells Ranch Rd (HW 89 MP 283).
+The Western Weaver Mountains (those areas west of HWY AZ- 89) are accessed via the Sorrells Ranch Rd (HWY AZ- 89 MP 283).
 This is a popular area and during some hunts becomes congested with hunters.
-Hunters can also access the Weaver Mountains via the Date Creek Rd (HW 89 MP 269).
-The Date Creek Rd runs 20 miles from HW 89 to Hillside.
+Hunters can also access the Weaver Mountains via the Date Creek Rd (HWY AZ- 89 MP 269).
+The Date Creek Rd runs 20 miles from HWY AZ- 89 to Hillside.
 There are several side roads leading off the Date Creek Road accessing State Trust Land closer to Hillside.
-At mile post 13 a two track road will cross the railroad tracks and eventually take hunters along the base of Ritter Peak towards Kirkland.
-At mile post 15 a two track road will take hunters to the west towards Waterman Creek.
-At mile post 18 another two track road to the west will take hunters to Carter Flat and beyond.
+At milepost 13 a two track road will cross the railroad tracks and eventually take hunters along the base of Ritter Peak towards Kirkland.
+At milepost 15 a two track road will take hunters to the west towards Waterman Creek.
+At milepost 18 another two track road to the west will take hunters to Carter Flat and beyond.
 It is recommended to use quads/side-by-sides or modified 4WD vehicles to access the further reaches of these side roads as they eventually become narrow, rocky and overgrown with brush.
 The Date Creek Rd is another popular area for hunters and may become congested during some hunts.
+All vehicle traffic is reminded to respect the local residences by adhering to traffic signage, reasonable and prudent speeds, and be mindful of working ranches and riders on horseback.

 The mesa and rolling hills area east of Hillside can be accessed via service roads associated with or parallel to the railroad.
 These roads are not regularly maintained and their use should be done so at the users own risk.
 This road eventually dead ends just past Grandview.
-Do not attempt to exit through Kirkland as the access is blocked by private property.
+Do not attempt to exit through Kirkland as the access is blocked by private property with locked gates.
 Do not use the road after heavy rains as the road becomes impassable.
-Hunters may also enter off HW 96 a few miles northeast (towards Kirkland) of Hillside.
+Hunters may also enter off HWY AZ- 96 a few miles northeast (towards Kirkland) of Hillside.
 Arizona Game and Fish has a sign-in box and metal gate on a two track road.

-The Mohave/Sonoran Desert interface associated with the lower elevations around the Santa Maria River can be accessed via the Santa Maria River Rd (HW 96 MP 11 & HW 93 MP 161).
-This road runs parallel to the river from HW 96 to HW 93.
+The Mohave/Sonoran Desert interface associated with the lower elevations around the Santa Maria River can be accessed via the Santa Maria River Rd (HWY AZ- 96 MP 11 & HWY US- 93 MP 161).
+This road runs parallel to the river from HWY AZ- 96 to HWY US- 93.
 There are several roads that lead to the south into mountainous topography.
-Hunter can also access the DG Ranch off HW 93 (MP 165).
+Hunter can also access the DG Ranch off HWY US- 93 (MP 165).
 Arizona Game and Fish has a sign-in box and several route designation signs.
 Hunters are reminded to respect private property restrictions.
 The route is a two track road that has several side roads accessing the western side of the mountains near the headwaters of Waterman Creek and the South Fork Santa Maria River.
-No roads continue through to the Date Creek Rd.
-Hunters can also access State Trust Lands to the south via a two track road (HW 93 MP 171).
+No roads continue through to Date Creek Rd.
+Hunters can also access State Trust Lands to the south via a two track road (HW US- 93 MP 171).
 This road allows hunters to access Date Creek (no vehicle access, foot only).
 Again this road dead ends at the creek and does not continue through to the Date Creek Rd.
-The Date Creek Mountains can be access via a two track road (HW 93 MP 179).
+The Date Creek Mountains can be accessed via a two track road (HW US- 93 MP 179).
 This road passes by private property before heading towards Hog Ranch Well and over the top of the mountains before ending on the north bank of Date Creek.
 Access across Date Creek is prohibited due to private property, respect and obey all regulatory signs to maintain current access.
-Closer to Wickenburg, hunters can access the Hassayampa River and desert ridges and flats south of Stanton via the Scenic Loop Road (HW 93 MP 195).
+Closer to Wickenburg, hunters can access the Hassayampa River and desert ridges and flats south of Stanton via the Scenic Loop Road (HWY US- 93 MP 195).
 This road passes through a residential neighborhood before dropping to the Hassayampa River bottom at Box Canyon.
 There are numerous roads that travel north towards the Stanton-Octave Rd.
+There are numerous working cattle operations and ranches in the area, please be mindful of cattle and riders on horseback.

 Overview: 20C is combined with units units 17A, 17B, 18B, 19B and 20A for archery and general hunts.
 20C has relatively few elk concentrated around Kirkland and Wagoner.
 The elk around Kirkland can be difficult to access due to private property along Kirkland Creek.
 The management objective for elk in Unit 20C is to maintain a limited number of elk far below the carrying capacity to minimize conflicts on private land.